Minimal Access Laparoscopic Surgery

 Alfredo Carbonell, D.O., FACS, FACOS

 Interest in minimally invasive surgery has given rise to more fellowship programs.
-Fellows must perform a sufficient number of minimal access surgical cases to ensure their outcomes are equal to those of open procedures. , the GHS multispecialty physician group practice, has three fellowship-trained minimally invasive surgeons – Alfredo Carbonell, D.O., FACS, FACOS; William Cobb, M.D., FACS; and John Scott, M.D.
+Fellows must perform a sufficient number of minimal access surgical cases to ensure their outcomes are equal to those of open procedures.
+The Prisma Health multispecialty physician group practice, has three fellowship-trained minimally invasive surgeons – Alfredo Carbonell, D.O., FACS, FACOS; William Cobb, M.D., FACS; and John Scott, M.D.

 Most general surgeons gain adequate training during their residency to perform basic laparoscopic surgery procedures, such as removal of the gallbladder or appendix.
 To sufficiently gain skills in the techniques of more advanced procedures, surgeons should be additionally trained in these techniques.
 This training is usually attained either through self instruction over time or, more effectively, with a dedicated training program after general surgery residency that focuses on the techniques of advanced laparoscopic procedures to include hernia repair, surgery for reflux disease, and removal of solid organs (spleen, adrenal, and kidney).